ganhuaruanti/ganhuaruanti.github.io/_posts/2019-09-17-when-to-declare-classes-final.md

     <li>All of the public API of the final class is part of that interface</li>
 </ol>

-If one of these two pre-conditions is missing, then you will likely reach a point in time when you will make theclass extensible, as your code is not truly relying on abstractions.
+If one of these two pre-conditions is missing, then you will likely reach a point in time when you will make the class extensible, as your code is not truly relying on abstractions.

 An exception can be made if a particular class represents a set of constraints or concepts that are totally immutable, inflexible and global to an entire system.A good example is a mathematical operation: `$calculator->sum($a, $b)` will unlikely change over time.In these cases, it is safe to assume that we can use the `final` keyword without an abstraction to rely on first.

 Another case where you do not want to use the `final` keyword is on existing classes: that can onlybe done if you follow <a href="http://semver.org/" target="_blank">semver</a> and you bump the major versionfor the affected codebase.

-### Try it out!
+### 試看看！

 After having read this article, consider going back to your code, and if you never did so, adding your first `final` marker to a class that you are planning to implement.